micromata/Baumeister/README.md

 	npm install -g bower

-Also make sure that git is installed as some bower packages require it to be fetched and installed.
+Also make sure that Git is installed as some bower packages require it to be fetched and installed.

 ### Grunt